AfraHu/CatsEatingFish/README.md

     - It is a series of lists based on frequency level.

 ## English-Listening-and-Speaking
-  - After the preparations above, you got a firm foundation of English but you've been more theoretical than explicit the knowledge.
+  - After the preparations above, you've got a firm foundation in English, but you've been more theoretical than explicit in your knowledge.
-  - To explicit the knowledge and speak English fluently, you need practice the instinctive understanding of English.
+  - To speak English fluently, you need to practice your instinctive understanding of the language.
-  - Watching your favorite English movies or TVs, following the actresses or actors to repeat their lines.
-It is so called \"影子跟读\" in Chinese.
+  - Watching your favorite English movies or TV shows and following the actresses or actors to repeat their lines.
+It is called \"影子跟读\" in Chinese.
-  - In my experience, it is better to print the lines down on paper rather then using the apps if you have enough spaces.
+  - In my experience, it is better to print the lines down on paper rather than using apps if you have enough spaces.
 -----------------------------------
 ## Preface
   - I wish you have a basic English ability around A2 level.